 Medulin is a lovely seaside village only around 8km south-east of Pula.
 Not especially a ‘sight’, but somewhere where everyone gathers, is the town’s main promenade right in front of our house.
 Head accross the street in the early evening and join the locals and other holidaymakers in strolling away to your heart’s content.
 There’s a number of restaurants, cafes and bars here, plus plenty of ice cream vendors, stall holders (selling little knick knacks) and souvenir shops.

 Medulin is home to a 1km-long sandy beach called Bijeca.
 It is reasonably shallow, making it ideal for those with little ones in tow, and you can rent sun loungers and umbrellas.You can also use any beach around, also in from of hotels or in camping.

 Geeignet für Kinder zwischen 2 und 12 Jahren

 You are in the middle of everything the village offers.
 So, depending of the season, it could very crowded (mid June, July, August) or very calm and pleasant (rest of the year).

 There are many restaurants just few minutes walk from the house.
 Our first neighbour is also a restaurant.
 The nearest grocery shop is only few minutes by foot.

 Dieses Mitglied hat sich entschieden, diesen Abschnitt für Nichtmitglieder zu verbergen.

 We are a family of four.
-Zara is 20, Luka 15 and me and my husband Andrej 50.
+Zara is 22, Luka 17 and me and my husband Andrej 52.
 We both work for Slovenian national broadcaster.
-We live in Ljubljana, Slovenia, in three bedrooms apartment with garden.
-We also have a beach house in Croatia (Medulin, region of Istria).
-Our beach house is usally booked during summer but it is free for exchanges from October till mid May.
+We live in Ljubljana, Slovenia, in three bedroom apartment with garden.
+We also have two beach houses in Croatia (Medulin, region of Istria).
+The bigger house with the pool is usually booked during summer but it is free for exchanges from October till mid May.
+The smaller two bedroom house can also be exchanged during summer.
 We usually travel in February, May, July and August.